 Usually, the chosen doctor falls under the workers’ comp provider’s list.
 Provide accurate and detailed information to the doctor so they can make an appropriate medical assessment and offer suitable treatment.

-Once the employer has been notified of your claim, the claim needs to be filed with the insurance company within seven days.
+Once the employer has been notified of your workers’ compensation claim, it needs to be filed with the insurance company within seven days.
 You have the right to contact the insurance company directly if your employer fails to do so.

 The insurance company will then conduct an investigation to determine the validity and value of your Florida workers’ compensation claim.

-Deadlines to Filing a Workers’ Compensation Claim in Florida
+Are There Deadlines to File a Workers’ Compensation Claim in Florida?

 According to Florida law, the statute of limitations for workers’ compensation claims in Florida extends two years from the date of the injury or knowledge of the injury.
 If you do not file within this time period, you will likely be barred from bringing a claim.